flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 Almost 10 years later, after the abandonment of the [Virtual Boy](virtual-boy) and its [cutting-edge hardware](virtual-boy#cpu), a humble successor arrived: the **Game Boy Color**.
 Inside it, there's a new SoC named **CPU CGB** that carries a few additions.
 However, its SM83 CPU core remains the same, except for its doubled clock speed (now running at **~8.38 MHz**).

-It's hard to think that after a decade Nintendo would still bundle the same CPU, but such decision does come with the following advantages:
+It's hard to think that after a decade Nintendo would still bundle the same CPU, but such a decision does come with the following advantages:

-- Developers can re-use their current skills to program the new console.
+- Developers can re-use their acquired skills to program the new console.
 - There's a cost saving by not having to re-design their system to work for a new architecture.
 - Backwards compatibility becomes possible without considerable effort.
 In fact, Nintendo implemented it by programming two modes of operation on CPU CGB:
-  - **Normal mode**: The SM83 operates at **~4.19 MHz**.
+  - **Non-CGB mode**: The PPU retains backwards-compatible sprite priority, and no Color-exclusive features can be accessed.
-  - **Dual-speed mode**: The SM83 operates at **~8.38 MHz**.
+  - **CGB mode**: The PPU switches to a more convenient sprite priority, and new functionality is unlocked such as color control, extra VRAM, 8.38 MHz CPU speed...

 Albeit, this comes at the cost of adopting outdated technology by late-90s standards.
 You only have to look at the [state of the CPU market](playstation##tab-1-1-a-bit-of-history) to notice the capabilities Nintendo was missing out (to be fair, Nintendo did try with the [Virtual Boy](virtual-boy)).